beetbox/beets/docs/reference/query.rst

 result in lower-case values being placed after upper-case values, e.g., ``Bar Qux foo``.

+Note that when sorting by fields that are not present on all items (such as flexible fields, or those defined by plugins) in *ascending* order,  the items that lack that particular field will be listed at the *beginning* of the list.

 You can set the default sorting behavior with the :ref:`sort_item` and :ref:`sort_album` configuration options.